Connections in Bases

 A few practical rules:

-2. Score ranges vary by embedding model and vault content.
+- Score ranges vary by embedding model, vault content, and candidate set.

 Bases is where you want the score to be actionable:

-• then sort by score (rank inside the set)
+- then sort by score to rank inside that set

 Workflow recipes